-Location Santa Monica, US and Melbourne, Australia
+Location Santa Monica, Melbourne

 Luma’s involvement in Black Panther spanned 16 months with a team of around 150 or so plugging away across studio locations on two different continents.
 The studio was responsible for bringing several of the film’s iconic VFX-heavy scenes to life, including an intense car chase through the crowded streets of Busan, a big casino rumble, and a CIA black site sequence.

 The magic of VFX is in its power to help audiences suspend belief and draw viewers deeper into the excitement on-screen.
 Whether that entails flashy explosions and more obvious visual wizardry or clever use of invisible effects to bring a scene together, there’s a ton of work that goes on behind-the-scenes to make these thrilling scenes a seamless experience.

 Shot in Atlanta on a large detailed set, the casino brawl sequence was originally intended to be filmed as one long continuous shot, though it ultimately was composed of several longer takes woven together.
 In that scene, Luma added digital lighting, destruction debris, the ceiling, and virtual characters—including Black Panther when he jumps from the first floor to the second floor.